 While adults feel it is their job to teach the younger generation, sometimes there are thing adults can learn from watching kids.

-Here is what we have learnt from our years working with young people teaching them how to drum:
+Here is what we have learned from our years working with young people teaching them how to drum:

 With so much choice online these days, how do you know which African Entertainment company to book?